Leviathan gas field: Rights dispute

 The existence of the Leviathan gas fields poses several challenges to states in that area of the Eastern Mediterranean, in terms of cooperation between them, as well as for the wider Mediterranean energy context.
 After discovery of the Leviathan gas fields in 2010, Lebanon argued that the field extends into Lebanese waters.
-Lebanon’s Parliament Speaker Nabih Berri stated that Israel is "ignoring the fact that according to the maps the deposit extends into Lebanese waters," Agence France-Presse reported on June 9.
+Lebanon's Parliament Speaker Nabih Berri stated that Israel is "ignoring the fact that according to the maps the deposit extends into Lebanese waters," Agence France-Presse reported on 9 June.
 Israeli Minister of National Infrastructures Uzi Landau responded "We will not hesitate to use our force and strength to protect not only the rule of law but the international maritime law," in an interview.
 In August 2010, Lebanon submitted to the United Nations its official view regarding the maritime border, indicating that it considered the Tamar and Leviathan gas fields to be outside Lebanese territory (though it indicated other prospective fields in the region may be within Lebanese territory).
 The US expressed support for the Lebanon proposal.

+Gas Exports

+In January 2026, Chevron and its partners announced that a Final Investment Decision (FID) deal was reached in order to expand the Leviathan gas field's production capacity.
+The project aims to increase annual delivery to 21 bcm to bolster regional energy security.